Comparison 2025

 Native AccountingDirect connections to Xero and QuickBooks

-Z.Studio Add-onBasic tech pack builder launched in 2024 — limited compared to dedicated PLM
+Z.Studio Add-onTech pack builder launched in 2024; newer and lighter than a dedicated PLM

-Modular PricingPick-and-mix approach means paying for modules separately
+Modular PricingPick-and-mix approach means modules are priced separately

-Traditional InterfaceFunctional but dated UX typical of older ERP systems
+Traditional InterfaceFunctional, more traditional UX typical of established ERP systems

 What Is Kōbō?